Header background image

 Our work

-The programme aims to contribute to addressing root causes of conflict in North Kivu and South Kivu (and potentially Maniema) through a combination of four outcome areas, namely:
+The NMUA programme aims to contribute to addressing the root causes of conflict in North Kivu and South Kivu by targeting four outcome areas:

-• Contributing to conflict transformation at the community level through supporting community-based peace structures;
+• Contributing to conflict transformation at the community level, supporting community-based peace structures.

-• Strategically promoting the role of diverse women and diverse young women and men in peace processes at different levels, through supporting women and youth structures as key entry points;
+• Strategically promoting the role of diverse women and diverse youth in peace processes at various levels, supporting women and youth structures as key change actors.

-• Engaging with diverse authorities to promote and support the state efforts in bringing about peace and stability and ensuring sustainable results;
+• Engaging with authorities at the local, provincial, national, regional, and international level to promote and support the leadership of state authorities in processes bringing about sustainable peace and long-term stability.

 Organisational development activity for a community-based structure, Kalehe Territory, South Kivu Province